 Crustaceans – often called Crustacea – are a very large group of arthropods with over a hundred thousand species.
 Crustaceans are the most populated animals in the ocean – even more than fish!
 However, they are not limited to oceans.
-In fact, they’re even not limited to water.
-You’ll find crustaceans on almost any location on the planet.
+They’re even not limited to water.
+You’ll find crustaceans in almost any location on the planet.

-Modern research claims that Crustaceans are paraphyletic in nature, which means descendants from a common ancestor species.
+Modern research claims that Crustaceans are paraphyletic, which means descendants from a common ancestor species.
 This is kind of obvious since most of them look and have almost similar features.
 Yet, they come in varying sizes, all the way from 13 feet to 94 micrometers, and they may also make us allergic to them!

 What are some Examples of Crustaceans?